 Jean-Frederic Vachon: How did the band get together?

-purchase Lyrica from canada Leon Harrison: The usual ways, friends getting together and jamming out rock n roll covers in the garage.
+buy Lyrica Leon Harrison: The usual ways, friends getting together and jamming out rock n roll covers in the garage.
 We used to play parties and then eventually moved on to pubs and clubs.

 LH: Our guitarist, Matty, was described once as a lazy root ;-)!